 Temple of Philae

-Home » Travel Blog » Africa » Egypt » Things to see in Aswan
+Home » Travel Blog » Africa » Egypt » 2 Days in Aswan Itinerary: Top Things to See

-It was early in the morning; the chillness was in the air.
-Cairo was still sleeping.
-I did not want to leave my bed, however; I had a flight to catch to Aswan from Cairo, it’s calling me to see the things it had to offer.
+It was early in the morning, and Cairo was still sleeping.
+I did not want to leave my bed, but I had a flight to catch to Aswan, the southernmost city of Egypt.

 Today is only my third day in Egypt.
 I spent one day in Giza and one day in Cairo.
 As crazy as it might sound to you, I am heading towards this southernmost city of Egypt.